Ricardosgeral/relier/README.md

 ## Hardware

-The hardware components required to make the *relier* acquisition system are indicated.
+The hardware components required to make the *relier* acquisition system are indicated here.
 Instructions about the way those pieces are connected are also presented.
 Just for reference, some links and prices of the components are also presented.